Light Needs: partial shade

-The pachira Aquatica originates from Brazil, Panama and Costa Rica and belongs to the Malvaceae family, also known as a cheese herb family.
+The pachira Aquatica originates from Brazil, Panama and Costa Rica and belongs to the family Malvaceae also known as mallow family.

-The Pachira differs in care from many other house plants.
-This plant needs a lot of water once every 3 weeks.
+The Pachira differs in care from many other houseplants.
+This plant needs a good splash of water once every 3 weeks.
 Because the Pachira stores water in the trunk, the soil must be dried out before watering again.
-In the summer, the soil may be slightly moist before the houseplant receives water again.
-Do not give too much water, this will cause the plant with its roots to stand in the water and root rot may occur
+In the summer, the soil can be slightly moist before the houseplant gets water again.
+Do not water too much, as this will cause the plant with its roots to stand in the water and root rot can occur

-In the winter the air is drier due to the heat of the central heating.
-Regular spraying prevents leaf loss and also removes dust and possibly vermin.
+In winter, the air is drier due to the heat from the central heating.
+Regular spraying prevents leaf loss and also removes dust and vermin.

-The Pachira likes light but no direct sunlight.
+The Pachira likes light but not direct sunlight.
 A place on the North or East is better than the south side.
-If the leaves turn yellow, the plant gets too much light, then place the plant + - 1 meter farther from the window.
-If the leaves grow too fast (stretching), the Pachira is too dark and needs to be moved a little more to the window.
+If the leaves turn yellow, the plant is getting too much light, place the plant + - 1 meter further from the window.
+If the leaves grow too fast (stretch), the Pachira is too dark and must be moved a little more to the window.

-If the Pachira is on its way, the plant will drop its leaves.
-This is also possible if the plant receives too much water.
+If the Pachira is under draft, the plant will drop its leaves.
+This is also possible if the plant gets too much water.